 On March 22 1967, Muhammad Ali was at his brilliant best as he stopped Zora Folley inside seven rounds at Madison Square Garden.
 However, it would be Ali's last boxing match before his suspension from the sport, marking the end of his first world championship reign.

-On June 20 1967, it took an all-white jury just 21 minutes to find Muhammad Ali guilty of draft evasion.
-In the space of seven rounds of boxing, one of the most talented fighters to ever set foot in a ring was robbed of over three years of his career due to his religious beliefs.
+Nearly three months later, on June 20 1967, it took an all-white jury just 21 minutes to find Muhammad Ali guilty of draft evasion.
+In the space of seven rounds of boxing, the same amount of time it had taken him to dismantle Folley, one of the most talented fighters to ever set foot in a ring was robbed of over three years of his career due to his religious beliefs.

 Making an example of his high-profile defendant, the judge dished out the maximum punishment for the felony - a $10,000 fine and a five-year jail sentence.
 The New York Athletic Commission subsequently revoked his boxing license and the WBA took away his belt.

 Ali’s conversion to the Nation of Islam after snatching the heavyweight title from Sonny Liston in 1964 placed him smack bang in the middle of debates across race, religion and politics in the already turbulent 1960s, but a war brewing nearly 9,000 miles away across the Pacific Ocean would prove to be the greatest fight of his career.

 Like almost 100,000 other Americans who had successfully requested an exemption from the draft, Ali stated that, as a minister of faith, he too should be allowed to avoid the call-up.
 Many, then and now, naively took his decision as an act of cowardice, rather than a genuine moral objection.